Peer Observation of Faculty Teaching

 |Academic Information Services Advisory Council (AISAC)||AISAC makes recommendations regarding library collections and policies and services of AIS; supports and fosters faculty and student research, especially the use of library resources in the library, archives, and academic computing.|

-Instructional Design, Technology and Media oversees the operation of the CITE, The Center for Instructional Technology in Education, a resource center for the NMU faculty.
+Instructional Design and Technology oversees the operation of the CTL, The Center for Teaching and Learning, a resource center for the NMU faculty.

 Teaching & Learning Web Sites